apereo/cas/docs/cas-server-documentation/installation/JSON-Service-Management.md

 ---

 # JSON Service Registry
-This DAO reads services definitions from JSON configuration files at the application context initialization time.
+This registry reads services definitions from JSON configuration files at the application context initialization time.
 JSON files are
-expected to be found inside a configured directory location and this DAO will recursively look through the directory structure to find relevant JSON files.
+expected to be found inside a configured directory location and this registry will recursively look through the directory structure to find relevant JSON files.

 Support is enabled by adding the following module into the Maven overlay: